Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 1.5.
 Requirements

-To deliver the 3 function of money, a cryptocommodity mut comply with th following reuirement:
+Creating a token is not enough to guarantee it will become a currency.
+To deliver the 3 function of money, a cryptocommodity mut comply with the following requirement:

 To work a Mean of Payment: